 As mentioned earlier, there are 5 primary functions that almost ALL Front Panel Headers have:

-- Power Switch Pins – Abbreviated as PWRSW or simply PW – are 2 pins that connect to the Power Button cable coming from the PC case.
+- Power Switch Pins – Abbreviated as PWRSW or simply PW – are 2 pins connecting to the Power Button cable from the PC case.

-- Reset Switch Pins – are 2 pins that connect to the reset switch on the PC case.
+- Reset Switch Pins – These are 2 pins connecting to the PC case’s reset switch.

-- Power LED Pins – are 3 pins that connect to LED light on the PC case that indicates whether the PC is on, off or in sleep mode.
+- Power LED Pins – These are 3 pins that connect to the LED light on the PC case, indicating whether the PC is on, off, or in sleep mode.

 - Speaker Pins – are 4 pins for the beep code speaker.
 Many PC Cases come with a beep code speaker.
 Note that a beep code speaker is NOT the same as a stereo speaker.

-However, as you will see below, certain Front Panel Headers can have more than just the aforementioned 5 functions.
+However, as you will see below, certain Front Panel Headers can have more than just the 5 functions mentioned above.